Use OneDrive Excel file as an external source for your Public Web Form fields

 Dynamics365.BusinessCentral:Customers:Company

-The name of the company in Dynamics 365 Business Central which Customers are requested in D365-BC-Customers function
+The name of the company in Dynamics 365 Business Central which Customers you want to request in D365-BC-Customers function

 Dynamics365.BusinessCentral:Vendors:Company

-The name of the company in Dynamics 365 Business Central which Vendors are requested in D365-BC-Vendors function
+The name of the company in Dynamics 365 Business Central which Vendors you want to request in D365-BC-Vendors function

 Dynamics365.BusinessCentral:Items:Company

-The name of the company in Dynamics 365 Business Central which Items are requested in D365-BC-Items function
+The name of the company in Dynamics 365 Business Central which Items you want to request in D365-BC-Items function

 Finally, we need to enable Cross-Origin Resource Sharing (CORS) for our app to allow JavaScript requests from our web form:

-Finally, we can design a public web form and populate some fields from Azure Functions with JavaScript.
-In this example, I have Commercial proposal form with Customer, Vendors, and Items fields which I want to be populated from the corresponding functions.
+Finally, we can design a public web form and populate dropdown field options from Azure Functions with JavaScript.
+In this example, I have Commercial proposal form with Customer, Vendor, and Items fields which I want to be linked to corresponding lists in Dynamics 365 Business Central.

 First, I need to copy their names in the design mode:

-Next, I switch to JavaScript editor and specify data source for those fields:
+Switch to JavaScript editor and assign functions' URLs as data sources for the dropdown fields:

 customerWidget.setDataSource({